AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-design-overview.md

 ## Storage

 ### User-managed Storage
-A scale set which is not defined with Azure Managed Disks relies on user-created storage accounts to store the OS disks of the VMs in the set.
+A scale set relies on user-created storage accounts to store the OS disks of the VMs in the set.
 A ratio of 20 VMs per storage account or less is recommended to achieve maximum IO and also take advantage of _overprovisioning_ (see below).
 It is also recommended that you spread the beginning characters of the storage account names across the alphabet.
 Doing so helps spread load across different internal systems.

 ## Overprovisioning
 Starting with the "2016-03-30" API version, VM Scale Sets default to "overprovisioning" VMs.
 With overprovisioning turned on, the scale set actually spins up more VMs than you asked for, then deletes the extra VMs once the requested number of VMs are successfully provisioned.
 Overprovisioning improves provisioning success rates and reduces deployment time.
 You are not billed for the extra VMs, and they do not count toward your quota limits.